olive-editor/olive/ISSUE_TEMPLATE.md

 ### Why should Olive include the feature?
 What are the benefits?

-[Explain why the feature's importance to Olive.]
+[Explain the feature's importance to Olive and NLEs in general.]

 ---